-

 Chinese Shu Pu'er tea 2016 "Jingdong Laochatou" (老茶头, Lǎo chá tóu, "Old tea heads from Jingdong")

-Shu Pu'er "Jingdong Laochatou" is a unique and rare type of Chinese tea, which is valued for its richness, depth of taste and unusual shape.
-"Laochatou", or "old tea heads", are dense lumps of tea leaves that are formed during the fermentation of Shu Pu'er.
-The raw materials for this tea were produced in 2016 in the Jingdong region (景东, Jǐngdōng) of Yunnan Province, which gives it a special softness and harmony.
+Shu Pu'er "Jingdong Laochatou" is a unique and rare type of Chinese tea, prized for its richness, depth of flavor, and unusual shape.
+"Laochatou," or "old tea heads," are dense clumps of tea leaves formed during the fermentation process of Shu Pu'er.
+The tea was produced in 2016 in the Jingdong region (景东, Jǐngdōng) of Yunnan Province, giving it a particularly soft and harmonious texture.

-Jingdong is a picturesque region in Yunnan Province, famous for its ancient tea plantations and favorable climate conditions.
-Clean air, fertile soils and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Jingdong is distinguished by its rich taste, bright aroma and balanced character.
+Jingdong is a picturesque region in Yunnan Province, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Jingdong teas are distinguished by their rich flavor, vibrant aroma, and balanced character.

 What is "Laochatou"?

-"Laochatou" is a by-product of the fermentation process of Shu Pu'er.
-During wet stacking (wo dui), the tea leaves release natural sugars and juices that glue them together into dense clumps.
-These clumps, or "tea heads," are hand-picked and then further processed.
-Because of its dense structure, "Laochatou" has a richer flavor and a longer aftertaste than regular Shu Pu'er.
+"Lao Chatou" is a byproduct formed during the fermentation of Shu Pu'er.
+During wet stacking (wo dui), the tea leaves release natural sugars and juices, which bind them into dense clumps.
+These clumps, or "tea heads," are hand-selected and then undergo further processing.
+Thanks to its dense structure, "Lao Chatou" has a richer flavor and a longer aftertaste than regular Shu Pu'er.

 Characteristics of Jingdong Laochatou tea